ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 ## Questions

 - Difference between Statistical Modeling and Machine Learning
+- What is selection Bias?
+  - Selection Bias is a clinical trials is a result of the sample group not representing the entire target population.
 - What is normal distribution
 - Difference between Z-test, T-test and F-test
 - Why do we take sum of square in Linear Regression?